AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-2.md

 ## Getting all the Chirps

-To collect all the chirps we use the following:
+To collect all the chirps, we use the following:

 ```php
 $chirps = Chirp::with('user')->latest()->get();